asreview/paper-depression-brouwer-simulation-ATD/simulation_ATD/README.md

 - A table with WSS and RRF values for every run - the `wss_and_rrf_values.csv` file;
 - A plot with recall curves for all runs of this simulation study - the `recall.png` file.

-# License
-This repository has an MIT license.

 # References
 Brouwer, M. E., Williams, A. D., Kennis, M., Fu, Z., Klein, N. S., Cuijpers,